St. Vincent de Paul Elementary & Junior High: Computer lab

 The school does not have computer labs anymore but now have chromebooks.

 Modernization

 On January 21, 2014, the Alberta government announced that St. Vincent De Paul would be one of the nine schools in Calgary to be renovated.
 Many repairs, including an approx. 2 million dollar roof repair, will be performed over the next two years.
 Most repairs will take place on the elementary segment of the school, sending elementary students to Monsignor E.L Doyle School.
 Junior high students, although being moved mostly to portable classrooms, will have access to the gymnasium, Career Technology Studies (CTS) labs, band room and washrooms.
 A Lifelong learning program is being proposed, substituting a second option, where students choose a program for three forty-five-minute periods, one day out of the six-day-cycle.

+List of staff (WIP)

+Staff will be listed in alphabetical order.